hrkfdn/ncspot/README.md

 * `stop`: Stop playback
 * `previous`/`next`: Play previous/next track
 * `clear`: Clear playlist
+* `share`: Copies a sharable URL to the song to the system clipboard

 The screens can be opened with `queue`, `search`, `playlists` and `log`, whereas `search` can be supplied with a search term that will be entered after opening